 And so we have put together this (very thorough) guide to hopefully give you a head start, to cut through the crap and give you real helpful tips.
 WARNING... it's a little long haha...
 But ultimately, we want to bring you to a point where it's not so difficult to narrow things down and confidently make some decisions.
 So here it is - Finding your perfect match!

-Wedding Photography in 2017
+Wedding Photography in the modern age

 Unless you are already married and have gone through the process, chances are that you haven't given much thought to Wedding Photography, until now that is.
 You might have some vague perceptions of what a wedding photographer is, but there's a lot that you probably won't know until you happen to meet with one of us (or read through this guide).
 In short, wedding photography has really evolved.
 Photographers still cover many traditional elements (for example, things like family formals are still important), but there's also a new wave.
 Don't want to feel awkward while posing for photos throughout the day?
 Good news!
 You won't have to.
 Want to have photos on top of a remote mountain by helicopter?
 Done.
 There are photographers lined up to make that happen for you.
 Want to fly your favourite photographer from Helsinki to your wedding in Winnipeg?
 Chances are you can do it!
-Wedding Photography in 2017 is all about opportunity and whatever you want is out there.
+Modern Wedding Photography is all about opportunity and whatever you want is out there.
 The key is finding YOUR right match.

 Wedding Photography | STYLES